grapeup/DrivingEvents/README.md

 ## Run locally

-Please [download](https://julialang.org/downloads/) and install Julia 1.5.3. `julia` or `julia.exe` binary should be added to `PATH` variable.
+Please [download](https://julialang.org/downloads/) and install Julia 1.5.3. `julia` or `julia.exe` binary should be added to `PATH` environment variable.

-Then in the root of the project type
+Then in the root of the project type:

 `julia --project`

-and then
+And then:

 `]instantiate`